 Robot competition draws in hundreds of tech youths

-For Inspiration and Recognition of Science and Technology (FIRST), a 3-day robot competition is underway at the Palm Beach County Convention Center.
+For Inspiration and Recognition of Science and Technology, a three-day robot competition, is underway at the Palm Beach County Convention Center.

 Students showcased robots they made themselves as they were put to the test through a series of trials.